tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/WebSphereBPMSourceConfig/overview.md

 #### Version 6

-* Fixes APAR PH08149:
-MultipleCompilationErrorsException: The current scope already contains a variable of the name props.
+* Fixes APAR PH08149: MultipleCompilationErrorsException: The current scope already contains a variable of the name props.
-* Fixes
-MissingPropertyException: No such property: Colections for class: import
+* Fixes MissingPropertyException: No such property: Colections for class: import

 #### Version 3

-* Fixes APAR PI98195 Adds
-activeSince parameter to Snapshot object.
+* Fixes APAR PI98195Adds activeSince parameter to Snapshot object.

 #### Version 2

 * Updated Version name to match the names in WebSphere BPM and avoid conflicts between branches.
 * Added Track property.
 If left blank, all snapshots in each track/branch will be imported.
 * Updated Snapshot artifact name from export.zip to export.twx.

 #### Version 1

-Initial release of the IBM
-WebSphere BPM source configuration plug-in.
+Initial release of the IBM WebSphere BPM source configuration plug-in.